smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

    2. Re-write the `PRINT_XLN` macro such that the revised macro is still modularized and it produces the same correct result as the original.
 (This exercise is trivial.)

-3. Is it possible to write the variadic macro `PRINT(x,...)` in Listing D such that it does **not** call the function `ostream` or any other function?
-That is, is there an expression (that does not invoke a function) which can be used in the replacement list of the macro to set the output stream?
+3. Is it possible to write the variadic macro `PRINT(x,...)` in [Listing D](#listing-d) such that it does **not** call the function `ostream` or any other function?
+That is, is there an expression (that does not call a function) which can be used in the replacement list of the macro to set the output stream?
 If yes, what is that expression?
 If no, why not?
 In either case, show a program to support your position.
    (Simply modify the program linked in Listing D.)

-4. Function `ostream` in Listing D requires its argument to be a reference to `std::ostream` object, but the macros permits any value to be passed as argument to the variable part of the macro.
+4. Function `ostream` in [Listing D](#listing-d) requires its argument to be a reference to `std::ostream` object, but the macros permits any value to be passed as argument to the variable part of the macro.
 This is not really an issue because the compiler flags an error (try it).
 However, the error message can be long and somewhat tedious to process: